 Don’t help yourself to anything in the client’s house without permission––leave things like food, toiletries, books, magazines and sundry items well alone.
 If your lunch falls during a cleaning session, bring your own and never eat on the client’s time if you charge by the hour.

 It is very important that you do further research on what products to use on every surface.
 You do not want to ruin your client’s new granite counter top or stainless steel appliances.
 Research all that you can before you just go out and clean.
-Cleaning a client’s home is very different from cleaning your own home and they can hold you responsible if something is damaged.
+Cleaning a client’s home differs greatly from cleaning your own home, and clients can hold you responsible if you damage something.

 Always carry your cell phone with you in case of accidents or danger.
 This will ensure that you can contact someone quickly if you need help.
 Sew a phone pocket into your cleaning clothes, one which has a seal or zipper to prevent the phone from falling out as you work.

 Reconsider this business if you have ongoing health problems.
-While clients will usually forgive a sick day now and then (and they’ll expect rescheduling), they are less likely to appreciate constant interruptions if you keep going off sick.
-Moreover, it’s alarming to employees to think that they’re employing someone who isn’t well––it feels like they’re taking advantage or even being abusive and while your illness may garner sympathy initially, it wears thin quickly and you’ll find your business is dropped.
+Clients are usually okay with a sick day here and there and will understand if you need to reschedule.
+However, if you frequently call in sick, it can frustrate them.
+Plus, employees might feel uneasy about hiring someone who seems unwell, as it can feel like they’re being taken advantage of.
+While your illness may initially garner sympathy, that sympathy wears thin quickly, and you’ll find that clients drop your business.
 After all, the client wants these services so that they can get on with their lives, so certainty and lack of guilt are important factors in their design to hire.

 Be prepared for how to respond to an unsafe work environment.
 From something as simple as a broken stair-step, to finding weapons or illegal drugs, working in a private home or business can expose you to any number of unsafe situations.
 Establish in advance with your client what hazards you are not willing to face in your work environment.

 Work with a service agreement to state what you do and do not perform at each appointment.
 This should include your guarantee and exceptions.
-Many people will try to cash in on your insurance for damage and/or breakage, cancel scheduled appointments at the last minute, have you work when there are sick people in the home and make claims that things were missed on an appointment.
+When dealing with clients, be wary of schemes to exploit your insurance, last-minute cancellations, working in homes with sick individuals, and complaints about missed appointments.
 You need to decide beforehand how you will handle these situations.

 Article provided by wikiHow, a wiki that is building the world’s largest and highest quality how-to manual.
 Please edit this article and find author credits at the original wikiHow article on How to Start a House Cleaning Business.
 Content on wikiHow can be shared under a Creative Commons License.